electron/electron/docs/tutorial/sandbox.md

 environment initialized.

 <!-- TODO(erickzhao): when we have a solid guide for IPC, link it here -->
-Therefore, when the sandbox is enabled, renderer processes can only make changes to the system by delegating tasks to the main process via inter-process communication (IPC).
+Therefore, when the sandbox is enabled, renderer processes can only perform privileged tasks (such as interacting with the filesystem, making changes to the system, or spawning subprocesses) by delegating these tasks to the main process via inter-process communication (IPC).

 ### Preload scripts